juliusspencer/Flutter-Redux-Pattern/README.md

 ![Icon](img/icon.png?raw=true)

-# `flutter_redux_pattern`
+# Flutter-Redux-Pattern

 A skeleton Flutter application based on the redux pattern.
+This is used to discuss the redux pattern in Flutter as well as a base and template for new applications.
+It's expected to evolve…

 This application is loosely based on the following pattern:
 [react-redux-typescript-pattern](https://github.com/karlvr/react-redux-typescript-pattern)

 ## Getting Started

-Use the `template` folder to create new groups of content.
-For example: `order` or `user` containers and widgets.
+Copy the `template` folder to create new groups of content; eg: `orders` or `users` containers and widgets.

 When creating a new store in your new `reducer`, make sure you add it to your `appState`.
 Then start to add actions to your `reducer` to alter the state.